genlayerlabs/vscode-extension/README.md

 Access these commands via the Command Palette (**Ctrl+Shift+P** or **Cmd+Shift+P** on Mac):

-- **GenVM: Lint Current File** - Lint the active Python file for GenVM compliance
+- **GenLayer: Lint Current File** - Lint the active Python file for GenLayer compliance
-- **GenVM: Lint Workspace** - Lint all GenVM contracts in the workspace
+- **GenLayer: Lint Workspace** - Lint all GenLayer contracts in the workspace
-- **GenVM: Show GenVM Output** - Show the GenLayer output channel with diagnostic logs
+- **GenLayer: Show GenLayer Output** - Show the GenLayer output channel with diagnostic logs
-- **GenVM: Debug** - Display debug information about the extension and linter
+- **GenLayer: Debug** - Display debug information about the extension and linter
-- **GenVM: Test Lint** - Test the linter with a sample contract to verify setup
+- **GenLayer: Test Lint** - Test the linter with a sample contract to verify setup
-- **GenVM: Install Dependencies** - Install required Python packages (genvm-linter, mypy)
+- **GenLayer: Install Dependencies** - Install required Python packages (genvm-linter, mypy)
-- **GenVM: Create Contract** - Create a new intelligent contract from a template
+- **GenLayer: Create Contract** - Create a new intelligent contract from a template
-- **GenVM: Deploy Contract** - Deploy the current contract to a GenLayer network
+- **GenLayer: Deploy Contract** - Deploy the current contract to a GenLayer network

 ### Code Snippets
 Type these prefixes and press Tab: